Economic Impact | Employment

 Loading

-Around three-quarters of survey participants who worked in West Maui at the time of the wildfires are still working there a year later.
+More than 70% of survey participants who worked in West Maui at the time of the wildfires are still working there.
 On the other hand, between 5 and 10% have taken up jobs on other Hawaiian islands or on the mainland.
-Depending on the survey month, between 35 and 50% now work in other parts of Maui.
+More than a third now work in other parts of Maui.
 Rates since August 2024 have remained broadly stable.
 Note that some respondents may work multiple jobs in different parts of Maui, resulting in a total greater than 100%.

 The majority of people who lived in other parts of Maui remain working in the same region.
-Still, between a quarter and half of this population have begun working in a different part of Maui than they had been pre-fire.
+Still, about half of this population have begun working in a different part of Maui than they had been pre-fire.
 A variety of reasons may have contributed to these changes in work locations, including residential moves driven by housing availability or affordability issues, increased competition from displaced West Maui workers and normal job churn.